userjack6880/picluster/content/modules/preparation.md

 Unless otherwise indicated, the modules are intended to be performed *in order*, so skipping modules is not advised.

 ## Materials

-It is suggested that at minimum 5 Raspberry Pi 4B's or 5's be purchased for these modules with adaquate storage provided for at least one (a large SD card or external drive).
-1 SD card will be required for setup regardless of head node storage choice.
-At least one network switch to allow all of the SBC's to connect to each other is required, as well as some way to access to cluster, via a laptop or a direct montior/keyboard connection to one of the SBC's.

 The following is a minimum list of required materials: